f1db/f1db/README.md

 ## Versioning

-Releases are versioned using a customized [CalVer] versioning scheme:
+Releases are versioned using a "customized" [CalVer] versioning scheme:

     YYYY.RR.MICRO(.MODIFIER)